-Selling your company is a great exit if you have the option but this is reliant on attracting a buyer and your willingness to let it go.
+Selling your company is the ideal exit if you have the option but this is reliant on attracting a buyer and your willingness to let it go.

 Buyer’s look for very specific things when acquiring a business so your company would need to be aligned with what they’re looking for.
 Amongst other things, ‘acquirable’ companies tend to be;